MA Design Management and Cultures students predict the future in design forecasting event series

 Kicking off this week is the much-anticipated 2025: Forecasting Futures, an exhibition supported by a workshop and conference, running as part of LCC’s summer programme of public events.

 2025: Forecasting Futures invites audiences to speculate about the key design trends which will shape and transform our everyday lives.
-The event series is organised by LCC MA Design Management and Cultures students.
+The event series is organised by LCC MA Design Management students.

 Underpinned by futurology and design trend forecasting, the exhibition (opening on Friday 13 May) will be curated from responses around five provocations: digital disruptions; ageing populations; architectural visions; consumer lifestyles and cultural institutions.